-Before we get into the specific pros and cons of Parent PLUS loans and private loans, it is important to point out that these two choices should be your last options for funding school.
+Before we get into the specific pros and cons of Parent PLUS loans and private loans, it is essential to point out that these two choices should be your last options for funding school.

-Though most borrowers will ultimately pay off their loan in full, programs like income-driven repayment and student loan forgiveness should be viewed as excellent insurance policies.
+Though most borrowers will ultimately pay off their loan in full, borrowers should view federal protections like income-driven repayment and student loan forgiveness as excellent insurance policies.
 For example, the Pay As You Earn (PAYE) repayment plan requires a borrower to pay 10% of their discretionary income towards their student loans.
-After 20 years of PAYE payments, any remaining balance is forgiven.
+Forgiveness is available after 20 years of PAYE payments.
 Additionally, PAYE is eligible for Public Service Student Loan Forgiveness.
-If your child works for the government or for a 501(c)(3), the loan balance can be forgiven after 10 years of eligible payments.
-It is estimated that 25% of the American workforce is eligible for this program.
+If your child works for the government or a 501(c)(3), the balance is eligible for forgiveness after ten years of certified payments.
+Estimates show that 25% of the American workforce is eligible for this program.

 Isn’t a Parent PLUS Loan a Federal Student Loan?

-Income-driven repayment is an option on a Parent Plus loan, but the payments are essentially double what they would be if your child took out a federal direct loan.
+Income-driven repayment is an option on a Parent Plus loan, but the payments are double what they would be if your child took out a federal direct loan.
 Repayment plans like PAYE are not an option.
 Instead, the only income-driven repayment plan available for a Parent PLUS loan is Income-Contingent Repayment (ICR).
 This plan requires 20% of your discretionary income to go towards student loans.

 Your analysis should treat Parent PLUS loans as a hybrid between a federal government loan and a private loan.
 It has some of the federal protections, but not nearly as much.

-Private Student Loan or Parent PLUS Loan?
+Private Student Loan vs. Parent PLUS Loans: Interest Rates

 Congress sets Parent PLUS Loan rates.
 They have the highest interest rate of all federal student loans.
 The private student loan rate will depend upon credit score, income, and the lender chosen.
-If you have a good credit score and income, lenders get competitive and low rates can be found with minimal research.
+If you have a good credit score and income, lenders get competitive.
+Borrowers can find low rates with minimal research.

 Both the government and private lenders are guilty if lending more money than borrowers can afford to repay.
-Borrow as little is possible and be sure to evaluate all other options before being forced with this choice.
+Borrow as little as possible and be sure to evaluate all other options before being forced with this choice.